woossi0/suite/docs/usermanual/source/qgis/webappbuilder/controls/index.rst

 Adds the ability to create and retrieve spatial bookmarks.
 A spatial bookmark consists of a name, an extent and a description.

-When this tool is enabled, a :guilabel:`Bookmarks` tab will be created in the app.
+When this tool is enabled, a :guilabel:`Bookmarks` entry will be created in the app.

 .. todo:: ADD FIGURE